Brett Tomko: Oakland Athletics

-He resigned with Oakland during the 2009-2010 offseason and rehabbed with the Sacramento River Cats.
+Tomko re-signed with Oakland during the offseason and spent the entire 2010 season rehabbing with Triple-A Sacramento.

 Texas Rangers

 On February 19, 2011, the Texas Rangers signed Tomko to a minor league contract with no invitation to spring training.
-On April 20, the Rangers purchased his contract from the minors and called him up.
-He was outrighted to Triple-A on May 27.
-After the 2011 season, he elected for free agency.
+On April 20, the Rangers purchased Tomko's contract, adding him to their active roster.
+He allowed nine runs on 15 hits across eight appearances for the Rangers before he was removed from the 40-man roster and sent outright to the Triple-A Round Rock Express on May 27.
+On September 30, Tomko elected for free agency.

-Later years
+Cincinnati Reds (second stint)

 On February 19, 2012, Tomko signed a minor league contract with the Cincinnati Reds worth $480,000.
-On August 2, 2012, Tomko was released by the Reds.
-Tomko was 0–6 with a 3.78 ERA in 12 starts with Triple-A Louisville.
-In a rehab start with the Arizona League Reds, he lasted 1.1 innings, giving up eight runs (seven earned) off of nine hits.
+He was on the minor league disabled list for the month of June and most of July with a shoulder injury.
+Tomko logged an 0–6 record with a 3.78 ERA and 48 strikeouts in 12 starts for the Triple-A Louisville Bats.
+On August 2, he was released by the Reds organization.

+Arizona Diamondbacks

 Tomko signed a minor league contract with the Arizona Diamondbacks on August 14, 2012.
-He was assigned to the Double-A Mobile BayBears.
-On August 24, Tomko was called up to the Reno Aces.
+He was subsequently assigned to the Double-A Mobile BayBears.
+On August 24, Tomko was called up to Triple-A and helped the Reno Aces capture the 2012 Pacific Coast League championship.

+York Revolution

-In March 2013, Tomko signed a contract with the York Revolution of the independent Atlantic League of Professional Baseball.
-He retired in August and joined the Kansas City Royals organization as a scout.
+On March 22, 2013, Tomko signed a contract with the York Revolution of the independent Atlantic League of Professional Baseball.
+In 19 starts for York, he registered a 4–8 record and 4.98 ERA with 90 strikeouts across 124 2/3 innings pitched.
+Tomko retired in August chance to complete scout and player development school with the Kansas City Royals organization in the hopes of catching on as a professional coach or scout.

+Kansas City Royals (second stint)

+On November 20, 2013, Tomko signed with Leones del Eascogido in the Dominican Professional Baseball League.
+Thanks to a strong performance, he had half a dozen MLB teams interested in signing him.
 On March 14, 2014, Tomko agreed to a minor league contract with the Kansas City Royals.
-On June 3, Tomko was released by the Royals.
+In nine appearances (eight starts) for the Triple-A Omaha Storm Chasers, he posted a 4–3 record and 3.80 ERA with 32 strikeouts across 47 1/3 innings pitched.
+On June 3, Tomko was released by the Royals organization.

+Colorado Rockies

-Tomko signed a minor league deal with the Colorado Rockies on June 10, 2014.
+Tomko signed a minor league contract with the Colorado Rockies on June 10, 2014.
+He maintained a 5.85 ERA with 28 strikeouts in 40 innings pitched across 10 starts for the Triple-A Colorado Springs Sky Sox.